 7. Know How to Use Everything

 This is where a thrifty person excels!!
+A must frugal food tip!

-Learn to use all the scraps and have a waste free kitchen with this resource list!
+Learn to use all the scraps and have a waste-free kitchen with this resource list!

-More than likely, this will be on of the last frugal food habits to pick up and that is okay.
+More than likely, this will be one of the last frugal food habits to pick up and that is okay.
 It takes time to learn how to use everything in the kitchen.
 The key is to be wise and do your best not to waste money.

 8. Eat Less Meat